andrei-pmbcn/bquizServer/README.md

 - **text** (string): the text of the question, ideally no greater than 200 characters
 - **commentary** (string | null): a description of why the correct answer is in fact correct; set this to `null` to omit it
 - **isMultipleResponse** (bool): whether the question allows more than one answer to be included in the correct answer
-- **correctAnswer** (int or array of ints): the index or indices of all choices in the question that together comprise the correct answer
+- **correctAnswer** (array of ints): an array containing the index or indices of all choices in the question that together comprise the correct answer
 - **time** (double | null): the time, in seconds, for the question; if not set to `null`, it overrides the *time* variable in the *settings* object when *isTimePerQuestion* is set to `true`, otherwise it has no effect.
 - **points** (double): the number of points awarded for answering the question correctly.
 - **choices** (array of [Choices](#Choice)): the available choices in the question.

+##### <a name="PreparedQuestion">PreparedQuestion</a>
+A Question that has had its correctAnswer and commentary fields removed, so that it may be sent to the player without risk of cheating.

 ##### <a name="Choice">Choice</a>
 A choice is one of the available options that players can tick when answering a given question.